 Well, this allows a person to keep things simple, right?
 Not really!

-It’s okay to refer to the solutions if the questions are difficult.
+It’s okay to refer to the solutions if the questions are complex.

-But in the beginning, one should focus on solving the various fundamental problems.
-This allows the brain to form relationships between various aspects.
+But initially, one should focus on solving the various fundamental problems.
+This allows the brain to form relationships between different aspects.

 Sticking to only one aspect of a subject is not helpful for a brain all the time.